 After the Loop, there are lots of opportunities to stop and enjoy the view across the valley of the stunning 492-foot Bird Woman Falls, cascading from a glacier between Mt.
 Oberlin on the left and Mt.
 Cannon on the right.
 The falls is best observed in spring when it’s running full from snowmelt.

 You’ll see the road continuing far into the distance, all the way to Logan Pass.
-Try not to be intimidated!
-It looks like a long way but the views get bigger and bigger, so keep going!!
-From here it took me about an hour and a half to reach Logans Pass and I wasn’t moving all that fast.
+It looks like a long way but the views get bigger and bigger, so keep going and don’t be intimated.
+From here it took me about an hour and a half to reach the Pass and I wasn’t moving all that fast.
 Why would you want to!?

 Mile 17: Haystack Falls